TrentBrown/weave-into-mesos/README.md

 Weave-into-Mesos
 ================

-## TODO: Explain that the targets are idempotent.
-Have alternative lines in Makefile for DCOS vs. vanilla Mesos?

 This project is an attempt to integrate [Weave](http://weave.works/) into [Mesos](http://mesos.apache.org/).
 It would like to be flexible enough to work with a variety of Mesos installations, but is being tested first against a [DCOS](https://mesosphere.com/product/) Mesos cluster.

 __NOTA BENE__: At the moment, the project is non-functional, as there is one missing piece in the puzzle: Configuring Mesos (DCOS) to use the Weave Proxy Docker socket (_/var/run/weave/weave.sock_) instead of the default (_var/run/docker.sock_).
 It seems that the normal thing to do is to add this line: